 Many years later, I would again experience some of those magical feelings vicariously through my daughter during her own discoveries of nature’s splendor.
 In case you were wondering, I taught her not to touch baby birds in the nest.
 However, I did lift her up to peek at some quite a few times over the years.

 Of all the parenting goals I have had as Madi’s dad over the years, one was to ensure she had many occasions to experience most of those childhood wonders.
-I have always taught her to slow down, unplug, and appreciate the beauty that surrounds her wherever she goes.
+I have always taught her to slow down, unplug, and appreciate the beauty surrounding her wherever she goes.

 I truly believe Madi admires our beautiful Kansas sunsets and sunrises almost as much as I do.

 We would love to hear about your Wichita memories from your childhood or as parents in the comments below if you would care to share them.

 We want to help you find great Wichita-themed gear and to sell top quality-unique products.

 We have many Wichita shirts, hoodies, leggings, socks, towels, pillows, tote bags, phone cases, coffee mugs, stickers, and more.